StrangeRanger/customized-unix-terminal/README.md

 ```

 These configurations modify some of the current vim settings, while still allowing you to use the rest of the default settings.

-## Terminal Profile

-This is a customized terminal profile that is based off of the Basic profile in macOS Catalina.
-To add this to your list of profiles and make it your default, follow the instructions below:

-1. Open the Terminal application.
-2. If you did NOT use the automatic setup script to add the terminal profile:
-   1. Click on Preferences... > Profiles > "the gear at the bottom left of the window" > Import... > "locate and click on 'Basic (Modified).terminal'"
-3. If you DID use the automatic setup script to add the terminal profile:
-   1. Click on Preferences... > Profiles
-4. Click on the new terminal profile, then press the "Default" button at the bottom of the window.